 Reservations are not required for utilization of the following areas:

-Persons failing to comply with the directions of the Vice President for Student Affairs or his/her designated representative will be dealt with as trespassers and/or as insubordinates under KRS 511.090.
+Persons failing to comply with the directions of the Vice President for Enrollment and Student Experience or his/her designated representative will be dealt with as trespassers and/or as insubordinates under KRS 511.090.
 Those failing to comply are also reminded that they may be found in violation of other laws to be dealt with by law enforcement officials.

-4. Registered organizations or groups of individuals who desire to conduct a parade or march upon University property shall designate a representative of the sponsoring organization or group to meet with the Vice President for Student Affairs within a reasonable time prior to the proposed commencement of the parade or march.
+4. Registered organizations or groups of individuals who desire to conduct a parade or march upon University property shall designate a representative of the sponsoring organization or group to meet with the Vice President for Enrollment and Student Experience within a reasonable time prior to the proposed commencement of the parade or march.